peiva-git/progetto_android/README.md

 The application needs at least API level 21 to run (Android 5.0 Lollipop)

 ## Description
 This application allows authenticated users to store and share trips through Firebase.
-Each trip can have multiple images and some basic informations attached, such as destination, duration and a brief description.
+Each trip can have multiple images and some basic informations attached, such as a destination, duration and a brief description.